Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: MIG Framework and accuracy

+In this section, we present the TPOT results for each feature under consideration and provide a comparative analysis between the predictions generated by the MIG frameworks and the actual values from the \simba simulation.

+In Fig.~\ref{fig:clf0}, we present the classifier performance for both central and satellite subgroups.
+Each metric ranges from 0 to 1, with 1 indicating perfect accuracy.
+For satellite galaxies, MIG attains an accuracy of 0.945 and an F1 score of 0.935, reflecting very strong predictive performance.
+For central galaxies, the accuracy drops to 0.877 with an F1 score of 0.855.
+This reduction is largely from the imbalance inside each subgroup: while about 43\% of satellites are Q, only 14\% of centrals are Q, making the central dataset more biased.
+Despite this imbalance, the accuracy for centrals remains impressive, with precision and recall values that are nearly balanced.
+This indicates that the model is handling both the SF and Q populations consistently.

-This section also introduces several scatter plots that illustrate the true versus ML-predicted values for various properties from \simba.
+The next part of MIG constructs regressors on the SF subgroup.
+To illustrate ML accuracy, this section introduces several scatter plots that show the true versus ML-predicted values for various properties from \simba.
 Notably, these plots will selectively feature galaxies that are classified as SF by both the ML models and the \simba simulation.
-For the sake of completeness, we explain the methodology behind the construction of such plots in \autoref{sec:app1}.
+For completeness, we explain the methodology for constructing such plots in \autoref{sec:app1}.

-\autoref{fig:rmse_scatter} illustrates the accuracy of our ML model predictions, plotted on the y-axis, in comparison to the actual values derived from the \simba simulation, plotted along the x-axis, for each concerned galaxy feature.
-Each point on the plot represents an individual galaxy, providing a granular view of the model's predictive accuracy.
+\autoref{fig:rmse_scatter} shows the accuracy of our ML model predictions (y-axis) compared to the actual values derived from the \simba simulation (x-axis) for each galaxy feature.
+Each point represents an individual galaxy, offering a detailed view of the model’s predictive accuracy.
 Ideally, a perfectly predicted value would align with the diagonal red line, indicating a one-to-one correspondence between the predicted and true values.
-The plot employs color coding to represent probability densities, which enhances the visual differentiation of data concentration across the plot.
-In regions of lower density, individual galaxies are depicted in black, enhancing clarity in areas where the data points are more dispersed.
+Color coding is used to represent probability densities, which helps distinguish data concentration across the plot.
+In regions of lower density, individual galaxies are shown in black, clarifying areas with more dispersed data.